• Destinations

 Cabins on Norwegian Luna feel designed for how people actually travel.

 Jess stayed in a Family Balcony cabin and found it more spacious than expected.
-There is room to move, the sofa bed works well and storage is genuinely usable.
+There is room to move, the sofa bed works well and storage is usable.

 The bathrooms are also a clear upgrade, feeling modern and more practical than what you would usually expect at sea.